List of world champions in women's water polo: Most successful coaches

 The following table is pre-sorted by number of gold medals (in descending order), date of winning the last gold medal (in ascending order), name of the coach (in ascending order), respectively.

 There are three coaches who led women's national water polo teams to win two or more gold medals at the World Aquatics Championships.

-American Adam Krikorian led the United States women's national team to win four gold medals at the World Aquatics Championships.
+American Adam Krikorian led the United States women's national team to win six gold medals at the World Aquatics Championships.
 His compatriot Guy Baker guided the United States women's national team to two gold medals in 2003 and 2007.

 Italian Pierluigi Formiconi coached the Italy women's national team to two consecutive gold medals at the World Aquatics Championships in 1998 and 2001.